ZoiPer/public-docs/configuration-data.md

   * Type: ***text enumeration***.
   * Possible values:
     * `none`: This value means that no certificate is used at all.
-    * `common`: This value means that the default certificate from the server is used.
+    * `common`: This value means that the global cert file is used.
+This option only make sense when you have multiple account with the same server that are using the same cert.You can add the path to the cert file in `tls_certificate_file` under  `sip_options` section.
     * `location`: This value means that a custom certificate from a certificate file is used.
-    * `configuration`: This value means that the phone will generate a self-signed certificate for this account.
+    * `configuration`: This value means that a custom certificate which is directly stored in the configuration is used.
-    * `self_signed`: It means that a custom certificate which is directly stored in the configuration is used.
+    * `self_signed`: This value means that the phone will generate a self-signed certificate for this account.
   * Default value: `none`.

 * `custom_certificate_location`: this option defines the path to the certificate file used for the custom certificate for this specific account.